samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Until dispelled

 With a touch, you magically sequester an object or a willing creature.
-For the duration, the target has the [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition and can’t be targeted by Divination spells, detected by magic, or viewed remotely with magic.
+For the duration, the target has the [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition and can't be targeted by Divination spells, detected by magic, or viewed remotely with magic.

-If the target is a creature, it enters a state of suspended animation; it has the [Unconscious](/sources/dnd/free-rules/rules-glossary#UnconsciousCondition) condition, doesn’t age, and doesn’t need food, water, or air.
+If the target is a creature, it enters a state of suspended animation; it has the [Unconscious](/sources/dnd/free-rules/rules-glossary#UnconsciousCondition) condition, doesn't age, and doesn't need food, water, or air.

 You can set a condition for the spell to end early.
 The condition can be anything you choose, but it must occur or be visible within 1 mile of the target.
 Examples include "after 1,000 years" or "when the tarrasque awakens."
 This spell also ends if the target takes any damage.